 OilAlert uses a permittivity sensor that accurately and constantly monitors the condition of any lubricant in engine blocks, gearboxes or axles.

-OilAlert oil quality sensors can send oil condition readings to an optional display on a control panel or in a vehicle cab
+OilAlert oil condition sensors can send oil condition readings to an optional display on a control panel or in a vehicle cab.

 Adding this solution to mechanical devices: